jithinsisaac/BDA-Expt3-MongoDB/README.md

 Queries related to
   - Creating Databases, Collection
   - Dropping Databases, Collections
-  - Inserting, Updation, Deletion of Documents
+  - Inserting, Updation, Deletion of Documents (self made and on the sample dataset provided by MongoDB Atlas)
-  - Projection, Limit, Sort, Indexing, Aggregation of Documents
+  - Projection, Limit, Sort, Indexing, Aggregation of Documents (self made and on the sample dataset provided by MongoDB Atlas)

 ### Procedure
 - **ADD THE PROCEDURE THAT YOU FOLLOWED FOR COMPLETING THE EXPERIMENT HERE**